 For toll rates, see the official site of the Italian toll companies.

 For toll rates, see the official website of the Portugese toll company Brisa.
 On the toll roads managed by this company, you can pay by credit card or cash.
-Other toll roads (for example the important A22 in the Algarve regio) have an electronic toll system that works out very complicated for foreigners.
+Other toll roads (for example the A22 in the Algarve region, popular with tourists) have an electronic toll system that works out very complicated for foreigners.
 For more information, see Portugal Tolls..

-In Switzerland for virtually all motorways a vignette is required.
-An Autobahnvignet for Swiss motorways (Nationalstrassen) costs 40 CHF or € 40 (as of February 2015), due for a motorcycle, car, caravan or trailer (!).
-The vignette 2015 is valid from December 1, 2014 to 31 January 2016 and is available from the Automobile Associations (ADAC, AA, ANWB), at the Swiss border posts, at petrol stations in Switzerland and the German and French border region, and at post offices in Switzerland.
+In Switzerland for virtually all motorways a sticker is required.
+A Vignette for Swiss motorways (Nationalstrassen) costs 40 CHF or € 38,50 (as of december 2016), due for a motorcycle, car, caravan or trailer (!).
+The vignette 2017 is valid from December 1, 2016 to 31 January 2018 and is available from the Automobile Associations (ADAC, AA, ANWB), at the Swiss border posts, at petrol stations in Switzerland and the German and French border region, and at post offices in Switzerland.
 Penalty for violations: 200 CHF and the cost of a vignette.
 For road tunnels in Switzerland, there is no separate toll to pay, except for the Grand St. Bernard tunnel on the border with Italy (30 CHF or € 28, with a caravan or camper 46 CHF or € 43, motorcycles 17 CHF or € 16; there are 20% cheaper return tickets available, valid for 1 month).
 Note: The vignettes have an additional safety feature, which makes incorrectly pasted window stickers instantly recognizable.

 An overview of open and closed mountain passes in Switzerland and surrounding countries can be found at Das Alpenportal.

 In Austria there is a toll for driving on the highways (A roads) and several motorways (S-roads), in the form of an Autobahnvignet, available abroad at automobile associations (ANWB, AA, ADAC), at the border and at petrol stations in and around Austria.
-There is a one-week vignette (10 consecutive days, € 8.70), a 2-month vignette of € 25.30 and &a sticker for one year for € 84,40 (valid from December 2014 to January 2016).
-You don't have to pay extra for a caravan or a trailer, motorcycles have to pay € 5, € 12.70 and € 33.60.
+There is a one-week vignette (10 consecutive days, € 8.80), a 2-month vignette of € 25.70 and a sticker for one year for € 85,70 (valid from December 2016 to January 2018).
+You don't have to pay extra for a caravan or a trailer, motorcycles have to pay € 5, € 12.90 and € 34.10.

 The fine in the absence of a vignette is at least € 120 ("Ersatzmaut"), but can also be much higher, from € 300 to € 3000.
 Besides the vignette Austria has toll for a number of tunnels and mountain routes.
 The Brenner motorway is € 9 per passenger car, the Tauernautobahn, the Tauern Tunnel and Katschbergtunnel € 11 and the Großglocknerstraße will cost you €33.
 An overview of open and closed Alpine passes in Austria and other countries is at Das Alpenportal.

-For a number of highways in Slovakia a vignette is required.
-For 10 days it will cost € 10, for 1 month € 14 and € 50 for one year.
-The vignettes can be purchased at the border and petrol stations.
+For a number of highways in Slovakia an electronic vignette is required.
+For 10 days it will cost € 10, for 1 month € 14 and € 50 for one year, with or without caravan.
+The electronic vignette can be purchased online with a creditcard and at the border and petrol stations.

 In Hungary a toll sticker is required for virtually all motorways and some other roads.
 There is no windscreen-sticker, you have to purchase an 'e-vignette' at the border or at a petrol station.
 This means that the car registration number is entered in the toll registration system — you just get a receipt.
 Your license plate will be photographed automatically at checkpoints along the highway.
 A vignette for one week (valid 10 days) costs HUF 2975 (€ 10) and one month will cost HUF 4780 (approximately € 15).
 Campers pay double, and heavy campers (>3500 kg) even four times as much.
 If you are not registered on the highway, the fine can amount to over € 400.